shahab-24/Tahmid-s-Gadget-Express/README.md

 ## React-toastify
 ## Icons8 for Icon
 ## React star component
+## React Recharts for showing statistics
+## React Helmet for dynamic title

-# Concepts Used in This Project
+# Concepts Used in This Project:
 This project incorporates several fundamental React concepts:

 React Components: Modular and reusable components have been used throughout the project, including the Navbar, Product Details, and Dashboard components.